 - Substantive implementation with symbolic silence: The strategic publication of certification status - University of Colorado - Sustainability, Ethics, and Entrepreneurship Conference - 2015

 - Do organizations light a candle and hide it under a bushel?
-The strategic publication of certification status - Academy of Management - Academy of Management Conference - 2014
+The strategic publication of certification status - Academy of Management - AOM Annual Conference - 2014

 - Do organizations light a candle and hide it under a bushel?
 The strategic publication of certification status - Strategic Management Society - SMS Annual Conference - 2014